 All in all, given that the total cost of ownership of electric vehicles is already lower than that of diesel or gas-powered ones, we can only expect the demand to increase.
 Couple that with the prices of EV batteries going down and the adoption of emission-free vehicles, and we will be having a completely different landscape on the automotive market.

-Nevertheless, you will always need mechanical services of the highest quality, so come to our repair shops in Hamilton and Oakville, and we will take excellent care of your vehicle.
+Nevertheless, you will always need mechanical services of the highest quality, so come to our repair shops in Hamilton and Stoney Creek, and we will take excellent care of your vehicle.
 We are expecting you!